rcsalubre2030-sketch/CS-GROUP-10/README.md

 ## Planned Inputs and Outputs
 ### Planned Inputs

-User entered task: Such as Assignments, deadlines, and estimated completion times of activities.
+User entered tasks: Such as Assignments, deadlines, and estimated completion times of activities.

 Task categories: Subjects, topics, or types. such as exam, project, or reading activity